Gustavonn07/Gustavonn07/README.md

 - 👨🏽‍💻 I’m a Digital Systems and Media student at UFC, Ceará

-- 🌱 I’m currently studying in Digital College to become a Fullstack developer
+- 🌱 I’m currently studying at Digital College to become a Fullstack developer

 - 🤔 My interest lies in Web Development (for now).